Court expert draws more GOP-friendly New York political maps

 The appeals court, made up of judges appointed entirely by Democratic governors, sided with the Republican plaintiffs who argued the Legislature sidestepped the process set forth in the 2014 reforms, including a provision in the state constitution barring the redrawing of districts for partisan gain.

 The new maps released Monday would significantly redraw the Manhattan districts currently held by incumbents Democratic Reps.
 Jerry Nadler and Carolyn Maloney, who have each served in the House for nearly three decades and chair influential committees.

+Maloney, who currently represents the 12th District, said she would run again under the 12th’s new boundaries.
+But Nadler, who represents the 10th, said he too would run in the 12th if the draft becomes permanent.
+Nadler said he believes the draft lines unconstitutionally break up existing districts and communities.

 The maps would also significantly shake up the districts currently held by Democratic Reps.
 Mondaire Jones and Sean Patrick Maloney.

 “A lot of incumbents are going to have some choices to make about whether they run and what district they run in,” Brennan Center for Justice redistricting expert Michael Li said.